Back to school savings ideas on a single parent budget!

 Consider contacting a charity.
 Asking for help is nothing to be ashamed of – that’s what charities are there for – to assist low-income families such as single parents that may well be struggling, particularly at this time of the year.
 Don’t feel that you are alone in this situation either – there are many families – both single parent and low-income two-parent families – doing it tough right now.

-For all State Government school schemes and allowances, check the SingleMum.com.au State Government School allowances page here
+For State Government school schemes and allowances, check the SingleMum.com.au State Government School allowances page here

-As already mentioned, the Federal (National) Government Schoolkids Bonus first instalment is currently being paid out to parents who are eligible for the Family Tax Benefit Part A, however this payment beyond this year was cut by the government in 2015.
-Don't forget to register for the SKB with Centrelink if your child has just commenced Kindy/big school (not pre-school) or high school.
+As already mentioned, the Federal (National) Government Schoolkids Bonus first instalment is currently being paid out to parents who are eligible for the Family Tax Benefit Part A, however this payment could be voted out in Parliament at some point prior to the second 2014 instalment being paid.
+Don’t forget to register for it with Centrelink if your child has just commenced Kindy/big school (not pre-school) or high school.

 For many National Government school schemes and allowances, check the SingleMum.com.au National Government School schemes page here

-For more money saving ideas, take a look around the Single Mother Money Saving Tips Forum or maybe post your own savvy single parent money tips - and please do "Like" or "Share" this article if you found it to be useful!
+For more money saving ideas, take a look around the Single Mother Money Saving Tips Forum or maybe post your own savvy single parent money tips – and please “Like” this article if you found it to be useful!